obedvazquez056-ai/CS2450/journal.md

 This week we learned about unit testing and the importance of it.
 I learned that its good practice to do unit testing.
 We installed selenium which was new to me but that allowed us to test our code for our project.
 This week I worked on my project and got images put in as well as worked on the UI.

 Date: 10/31/2025
 This week I learned how important it is to refactor code to keep it organized, readable, and easy to maintain.
 I realized that taking the time to clean up variable names, simplify functions, and reduce complexity can prevent a lot of problems later on.
 Overall, this helped me understand that good coding isn’t just about making something work—it’s about making it clear and efficient for anyone who reads it.

+Date: 11/7/2025
+This week we learned about selenium tests and how to integrate them into our project.
+We also had an assignent about an execution line that runs everytime we run the code.
+We had trouble with this as it failed our tests but we figured out that we needed to have the website open for it to run.
+On another note, I encountered my first merge conflict and was able to reslove it in around 30 min.
+I was glad I got the opportunity to experience it and work through it.